Lumi-supercomputer/lumi-userguide/docs/firststeps/nextsteps.md

 - Monitoring jobs

 ## App guides:
-- Have in mind a specific application to run on LUMI?
-Check this section for help and best practices
+- A specific application to run on LUMI?
+Check the [App guides][app-guides] section

 ## Help desk:
-- Need help?
+- How to [get help][helpdesk] with using LUMI
-- Learn about the LUMI user support team and what do we give support for
+- [Learn about the LUMI user support team][LUST] and what we give support for
-- See the most requently asked questions about using the LUMI comuting environment from our tech support FAQ
+- See the most requently asked questions about connecting to LUMI and using the LUMI comuting environment from our [tech support FAQ][tFAQ]
-- Learn about training courses and material about LUMI
+- Learn about [training courses and material][training] about LUMI
-- Keep updated about service breaks
+- Keep updated about [service breaks][service-breaks]

 </br>